L-e-c-o/Arch-script/GloBotExam/README.md

 cd GloBotExam

-add the driver of your favorite browser to your PATH env variable
+add the appropriate Firefox driver to your PATH.

 python3 GloBotExam.py